diemancini/eilla-test/README.md

    fastapi dev main.py
 ```

-In order to test if its working, try to access http://localhost:8000/docs
+In order to test whether it is working, try to access http://localhost:8000/docs

 #### Frontend